Kissimmee Army Airfield: History

-As part of the school, the 99th Bombardment Squadron flew B-25 Mitchells and B-26 Marauder medium bombers from the airfield.
+As part of the school, the 99th Bombardment Squadron flew North American B-25 Mitchells and MartinB-26 Marauder medium bombers from the airfield.

 Beginning in January 1943, the mission of the airfield was changed to Night Fighter pilot training, the station coming under the jurisdiction of the AAFSAT Night Fighter Department (Dark).
-On 26 January 1943, the first American Night Fighter Squadron, the 414th was organized at Kissimmee AAF and equipped with Douglas P-70 Havocs, modified A-20 Havocs painted black and modified for night flying.
+On 26 January 1943, the first American Night Fighter Squadron, the 414th was organized at Kissimmee AAF and equipped with Douglas P-70 Havocs, modified Douglas A-20 Havocs painted black and modified for night flying.

 During 1943, newly formed night fighter squadrons at Orlando AAB were transferred to Kissimmee AAF, where the received instruction in the P-70.
 The operational training unit was the 349th Night Fighter Squadron, which was reassigned to the airfield from Orlando AAB.

 In September 1943, the P-70s were replaced by the purpose-built Northrop P-61 Black Widow night fighter and the 420th NFS was moved to Dunnellon Army Air Base in August 1943.
 The squadron was only at Dunnellon AAF a brief time, being reassigned to IV Fighter Command at Hammer Field, California on 18 January 1944.
 The movement of Night Fighter training to California was caused by the Black Widows being built in Southern California and the squadrons being equipped with the aircraft were programmed for the Pacific Theater.

 With the night fighter training mission being moved to southern California in January 1944, the military use of the field was phased down.
 On 6 September 1944, the 904th Army Air Forces Base Unit (Fighter), was assigned to Kissimmee AAF with a mission of testing tactics, techniques and equipment.
 Numerous aircraft types were sent to the field, including P-39 Airacobras, P-38 Lightnings, P-47 Thunderbolts and the occasional P-51 Mustang.